What Can You Do with a Master’s in Legal Studies?

 Climate change policy analysts are dedicated to protecting the environment through researching and analyzing climate change policies.
 They help raise awareness and may contribute to legislation for environmental protection.

-According to the BLS, professionals within the environmental science field earn a median annual salary of $73,230External link:.
-In 2020, the highest 10% of these workers earned more than $129,450.
-Over the next decade, the BLS projects that employment of environmental scientists and specialists will grow 8%External link:.
+According to the BLS, professionals in environmental science earn a median annual salary of $80,060.
+In 2024, the highest 10% of these workers earned more than $134,830.
+Over the next decade, the BLS projects that employment of environmental scientists and specialists will grow 4%.

 Compliance Officer

-Compliance officers evaluate whether or not an individual or organization is abiding by the laws and regulations outlined in a contract, such as licenses or permits.
-They may be responsible for contacting violators to let them know they’re in violation, and—in the case of non-compliance— reporting violators to another entity, such as a board.
+Compliance officers assess whether an individual or organization is complying with the laws and regulations set out in a contract, such as licenses and permits.
+They may be responsible for contacting violators to inform them of the violation and, in the case of non-compliance, reporting them to another entity, such as a board.

 Court Reporter

-The median annual wage for court reporters and simultaneous captioners was $61,660External link: in 2020, according to the BLS.
-Court reporter jobs are projected to grow 3% by 2030, and those seeking these positions may be tasked with captioning outside legal proceedingsExternal link:.
+The median annual wage for court reporters and simultaneous captioners was $67,310 in 2024, according to the BLS.
+Court reporter jobs are not projected to change at all between 2024 and 2034.

 Probation Officer